base-angewandte/portfolio-frontend/README.md

 # switch into the project folder
 cd portfolio-frontend

+# create a local copy of your environment variables
+cp .env .env.local

 # use your favourite text editor to inspect and adapt the config file
-nano .env
+nano .env.local

-# also adapt the default values for drop down lists if necessary
+# if you would like to adapt the default values for drop down lists (in the respective form fields)
+# also create a local copy of default lists
+cp default_lists-skel.json default_lists.json
+# and edit the lists
 nano config/default_lists.json
 ```